JJWRoeloffs/ZipLM/README.md

 ### Running the project

 The project is developed on python 3.11 and Rust 1.75, so, to run, install both on your system.
 After that, you should create a virtual envoirement, activate it, and install [maturin](https://pypi.org/project/maturin/) trough pip.
 After this, you can instll the project to your venv by running `maturin develop`

+The project is developed and tested on Linux.
+It working on any other system is accidental.

+### Building the report

+The report is written in basic LaTeX with very few extensions, so on most systems with `pdflatex` installed, you should be able to run `pdflatex ./report/main.tex`